dangreen07/quantex/docs/usage/strategy.md

 | `price_history` | **DataFrame** of aligned prices for *all* symbols up to the current bar. |
 | `get_lookback_prices(n)` | Returns the last *n* aligned rows (auto-truncated if history is shorter). |

+> **No NaNs by design** – Because the engine processes only timestamps that are present **in all data sources**, every row returned by `price_history` or `get_lookback_prices()` contains a value for each symbol.
+You can safely rely on these helper methods being free of missing data without additional forward-filling.

 ## Lifecycle

 Each bar the engine: